Unisys Corporation (UIS) Review – Making Smarter Decisions

 Unisys Corporation (UIS) Insider Activity

 A total of 0 insider transactions have happened at Unisys Corporation (UIS) in the last six months, with sales accounting for 0 and purchases happening 0 times.
-The most recent transaction is an insider sale by Thomson Michael M, the company’s Executive VP and CFO.
-SEC filings show that Thomson Michael M sold 10,028 shares of the company’s common stock on Mar 17 at a price of $21.11 per share for a total of $0.21 million.
-Following the sale, the insider now owns 45296.0 shares.
+The most recent transaction is an insider purchase by ROBERTS LEE D, the company’s Director.
+SEC filings show that ROBERTS LEE D bought 20,000 shares of the company’s common stock on Dec 01 at a price of $4.37 per share for a total of $87400.0.
+Following the purchase, the insider now owns 0.13 million shares.

-Unisys Corporation disclosed in a document filed with the SEC on Feb 23 that Thomson Michael M (EVP & CFO) sold a total of 4,337 shares of the company’s common stock.
-The trade occurred on Feb 23 and was made at $22.05 per share for $95631.0.
-Following the transaction, the insider now directly holds 37872.0 shares of the UIS stock.
+Unisys Corporation disclosed in a document filed with the SEC on Mar 17 that Thomson Michael M (Executive VP and CFO) sold a total of 10,028 shares of the company’s common stock.
+The trade occurred on Mar 17 and was made at $21.11 per share for $0.21 million.
+Following the transaction, the insider now directly holds 45296.0 shares of the UIS stock.

 Unisys Corporation (UIS): Who are the competitors?